WHETHER YOU ARE A GRADUATE OR A NEW CANDIDATE: APPLICATIONS ARE NOW ACCEPTED AT ALL TIMES, AND ONLINE TRAININGS ARE AVAILABLE ALL ACROSS CANADA!

 This training requires that applicants have completed the Core Leadership Training module.

-The Communications Skills Training offered in-person only (18-20 hours over 2 and a half days, usually during a weekend), explores the following topics through presentations, group work and discussions, topics such as :
+The Communications Skills Training is offered both in-person (18-20 hours over 2 and a half days, usually during a weekend) and online (12 hours over a 3 week period) as of late 2022.
+The training explores the following topics through presentations, group work and discussions :

 - Principles of leadership